Genesis Ceiling Panel Frequently Asked Questions

 The water will drip between the grid and ceiling tile.
 This will quickly alert you to the problem, as water will drip on the floor.
 Obviously, the leak still needs to be fixed, but the value of Genesis is that you can dry off the tile and reinstall it, undamaged.

-Use a skill saw or RotoZip to cut to odd sizes and a hole-saw or RotoZip for sprinkler heads or can lights.
+For all Genesis tiles except our Recycled Series, use a skill saw or RotoZip to cut to odd sizes and a hole-saw or RotoZip for sprinkler heads or can lights.
 The tile can be trimmed with a utility knife.
 You may also use a metal angle ruler, score it and snap the tile.

 You can use any household cleaner.
 Just spray the cleaner onto a clean rag and wipe.
 You can also power-wash Genesis panels and even place them in an industrial dishwasher up to 110 degrees F. The tiles are unaffected by most corrosive chemicals, but you should avoid using acidic cleaners.
 Do not use abrasive cleansers to scrub.